-INPUT SUPPLY: BULK PRODUCTS: RETAIL AND FUEL
+INPUT SUPPLY; BULK PRODUCTS; RETAIL AND FUEL

-HINTERLAND HOLDINGS GROUP
+HINTERLAND HOLDINGS GROUP [Subsidiary of Senwes]

 Hinterland, which encapsulates both the Senwes Village and Suidwes retail branches, specialises in supplying input products for a variety of farming practices through its retail and fuel outlets.
 The group also offers a wide range of hardware and convenience products to the general public.